microsoft/PowerToys/README.md

  - Upgraded CommunityToolkit.WinUI dependencies to 8.0.240109.
  - Upgraded CommunityToolkit.Mvvm to 8.2.2.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
  - Upgraded Windows App SDK to 1.4.4.
 Thanks [@snickler](https://github.com/snickler)!
+ - Upgraded WPFUI version to 3.0.0-preview.13.
+Thanks [@niels9001](https://github.com/niels9001)!
+ - Upgraded StyleCop.Analyzers to 1.2.0-beta.556.
+Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
+ - Upgraded Microsoft.Windows.Compatibility to 8.0.1.
+ - Upgraded System.Data.SqlClient to 4.8.6.
+ - Consolidate XAML Namespaces across the solutions.
+Thanks [@Jay-o-Way](https://github.com/Jay-o-Way)!
+ - Removed the toolkit labs package source reference, since the controls we were using made it to the generally available community toolkit.
+ - Added Microsoft.MSBuildCache to experiment with build caching to reduce pipeline runs duration.
+Thanks [@dfederm](https://github.com/dfederm)!
  - Configured the release CI to follow the latest 1ES pipeline release version again.
  - Removed the copyright year from assembly information.
 Thanks [@Aaron-Junker](https://github.com/Aaron-Junker)!
  - Added the Command Not Found entry to the GitHub templates.
  - Removed unused code for a GPO policy to control auto updating of PowerToys.
 Thanks [@htcfreek](https://github.com/htcfreek)!
- - Upgraded Microsoft.Windows.Compatibility to 8.0.1.
- - Upgraded System.Data.SqlClient to 4.8.6.
  - Improved code behind for getting the localization of context menu entries.
  - Locked some terms in resource files to avoid localization.